 The Beyköy village is about 43 km north of the city of Afyon, close to the town of İhsaniye.
-Nearby the village, in the location known as Yumruktepe is especially known for its Phrygian and Roman time ruins.
-Today the only Hittite period remain is a quite weathered, winged sun disk decoration about 80 cm in length.
-Although such winged sun disks were common both in the Empire and Neo-Hittite periods, rarity of Neo-Hittite finds around this geographic location may suggest that it belongs to the Empire period.
-William Ramsay (1889) had published the drawing of a partial hieroglyphic inscription in relief he had found in 1884 carved on a large trachyte block near Beyköy, but subsequent studies at the site did not yield any trace of it.
-Meriggi and Masson date the inscription to the Empire period.
+Nearby the village, in the location known as Yumruktepe is especially known for its Phrygian and Roman period ruins.
+In 1889, William Ramsay published the drawing of a partial Hieroglyphic Luwian inscription relief he had found in 1884 carved on a large trachyte block near Beyköy, but subsequent studies at the site did not yield any trace of it.
+P. Meriggi and E. Masson date the inscription to the Hittite Empire period.

 Click on pictures for a larger image.